jarieramaa/ImmoEliza_API/README.md

 ## features\_meta\_data.json

 This file is the hearth of this application.
 It defines how API works, what values are accepted or required, when error messages are send and how the data cleaning will be made.
-This file contains meta data of the features, data types, possible values, cleaning information etc.
+This file contains meta data of the features, data types, possible values, cleaning information etc. Here is a short example sample of this file:

 ![example: features_meta_data.json](./utils/features_meta_data_subtype.png)
 <br>*"property-subtype" uses options.
 Only these values are accepted*.